Stanleya pinnata

-Stanleya pinnata is a species of flowering plant in the family Brassicaceae known as desert princesplume.
+Stanleya pinnata is a species of flowering plant in the family Brassicaceae known as desert prince's-plume.
 It is a perennial herb or shrub native to North America.

 Distribution

 The plant is native to the western Great Plains and western North America.
 It occurs in many types of open habitat, including deserts, chaparral, foothills, rocky cliffs, sagebrush, and prairie.
 It prefers alkali- and gypsum-rich soils.